Research

 Background and need for research

-Atmospheric CO2 concentrations are increasing at an accelerating rate each year (NOAA, USA), casting doubt on the viability of the human race.
-According to the IEA's roadmap published in 2021, global CO2 emissions should have been slowing down by 2024 and reduced to around 30 billion tons per year (p.
-152 of the roadmap), but in reality, it has been reported that the global emission has exceeded the 40 billion ton (40 gigatons) mark in 2023 (Energy Institute, UK, 2024).
+Atmospheric CO2 concentrations are increasing at an accelerating rate (NOAA, USA), casting doubt on the viability of the human race.
+According to the IEA's roadmap published in 2021, global CO2 emissions should have been slowing down by 2025 and reduced to around 30 billion tons per year (p.
+152 of the roadmap), but in reality, it has been reported that the global emissions have exceeded the 40 billion ton (40 gigatons) mark in 2023 (Energy Institute, UK, 2024).
 It has been scientifically proven that the increase in atmospheric CO2 concentration contributes to global warming (Syukuro Manabe, Nobel Prize in Physics 2021) and that the increase in atmospheric CO2 concentration is primarily anthropogenic (IPCC AR6 WG1, Chapters 1 & 3; see also the website of the Royal Society).
 In fact, the global temperature has been steadily increasing (Copernicus, EU), and in particular from 2023 to 2024, it clearly exceeded the previous global average temperature and set a new record high (Copernicus, EU).

 The recent climate changes are causing natural disasters (UNEP), hungers (WFP), and health problems (WHO) on a global scale.
 From a different perspective, some researchers pointed out fundamental problems with humans as a species, such as the concern that humans may not be able to maintain concentration (and hence intellectual activities may be hindered) if CO2 concentrations exceed 1000 ppm (Satish et al., 2012).
-In this way, the problem of rising atmospheric concentrations of CO2 not only jeopardizes the future survival of humanity, but also poses an imminent danger to our current lives and the order and well-being of our society.
+In this way, the problem of rising atmospheric concentrations of CO2 not only jeopardizes the future survival of humanity but also poses an imminent danger to our current lives and the order and well-being of our society.

 When considering solutions to this problem, the most important perspective is the "quantity perspective."
 As mentioned above, humans currently emit approximately 40 billion tons of CO2 annually.
 Japan emits about 1 billion tons annually (Ministry of the Environment of Japan, April 2022).
 In particular, Japan's top 10 emission sources emit more than 10 million tons at a single location (Kiko Network, 2017, in Japanese).

-In recent years, research on carbon capture and utilization (CCU) has become active.
-While CCU has a certain significance as a way to respond to economic and social requirements to reduce emissions through carbon pricing or ESG viewpoint, the following three perspectives are considered important.
-(1) Is the amount of its reuse meaningful compared to CO2 emissions of the above order?
+In recent years, research on 'carbon capture and utilization (CCU)' has become active.
+While CCU has a certain significance as a way to respond to economic and social requirements to reduce emissions through carbon pricing or an ESG viewpoint, the following three perspectives are considered important.
+(1) Is the amount of its reuse meaningful compared to the CO2 emissions of the above order?
 (2) How does the CO2 used for reuse come to be separated?
 (3) Energy input is required for CO2 separation and reactions such as CO2 reduction (and in some cases, the generation of hydrogen to be reacted with CO2), but are these energies available?
 In other words, if the context is to solve the climate change problem, a quantitative and systematic perspective is needed.

 Problems with existing technology and points that require improvement